mythology-and-legends-in-warfare

 Regional Variations Across the Celtic World

 The practice of war paint was not uniform across all Celtic peoples.
-Different regions had access to different materials and had their own traditions and styles.
+Different regions had different materials and traditions.

 The Gauls

-The Gauls of continental Europe (modern France, Belgium, Switzerland, and northern Italy) were described by Roman writers as using a variety of colors.
-They were particularly associated with red and with patterns that covered large areas of the body.
-Gaulish warriors often wore elaborate helmets and armor, but their painted bodies were still visible and formed part of their intimidating appearance.
-The carnyx, the iconic Celtic war horn with a boar's head mouthpiece, was also a Gaulish innovation that accompanied the painted warriors.
+The Gauls of continental Europe (modern France, Belgium, Switzerland, northern Italy) used a variety of colors, particularly red, and patterns covering large areas of the body.
+Gaulish warriors often wore elaborate helmets and armor, but painted bodies remained visible and intimidating.
+The carnyx, the boar-headed war horn, accompanied painted warriors into battle.

 The Britons

-The Britons, inhabiting the island of Britain (modern England, Wales, and southern Scotland), were most famously associated with woad.
-Caesar, in his Gallic Wars, specifically wrote that "all the Britons dye themselves with woad, which produces a blue color, and makes their appearance in battle more terrible."
-The Britons may have used woad more extensively than the Gauls, perhaps covering their entire bodies rather than just their faces and limbs.
-They were also known for their long hair and mustaches, which they enhanced with lime to stiffen and whiten them, creating a dramatic contrast with the blue painted skin.
+The Britons (modern England, Wales, southern Scotland) were most famously associated with woad.
+Caesar wrote that "all the Britons dye themselves with woad, which produces a blue color, and makes their appearance in battle more terrible."
+The Britons may have used woad more extensively than the Gauls, perhaps covering entire bodies.
+They also stiffened and whitened their long hair and mustaches with lime, creating dramatic contrast with blue painted skin.

 The Picts